qiniu/formstate-x/dumi/docs/guide/validation/index.md

 ### Multiple Validators

 We can append more than one validators to a state.
-All validators' checking should pass before the state is marked valid.
-If any validator's checking fails, the state is marked invalid.
+All validators' checking should pass before the state is marked as valid.
+If any validator's checking fails, the state is marked as invalid.

 Here's example: